rotationalio/nlp/README.md

   * Frequency (count) encoding
 * Readability Scoring
   * Flesch-Kincaid Reading Ease and grade level scores

-* Descriptive statistics (minimum, maximum, mean, stddev, variance, etc.)
+Note: The `stats` package for descriptive statistics has been improved with Go generics support moved to Rotational's Go `x` library at <https://github.com/rotationalio/x/tree/main/stats>.
-  * See the stats package [README.md](./stats/README.md) for more information
+You can use the improved `stats` package by adding it to your Go project using `go get go.rtnl.ai/x/stats`.

 ### Planned

 * Additional Readability Scoring (Soon)
-* Text Embeddings Support (Future)
+* Text Embeddings Support (via a 3rd party service) (Soon)
 * Part-of-Speech Distributions (Future)
 * Named Entities & Keyphrase Counts (Future)
 * Custom Classifiers (Distant Future)